LGBTQA Awards & Rainbow Graduation

 The LGBTQA Center hosts an annual awards and graduation ceremony each spring, complete with music, food, and fun, to celebrate UVM's LGBTQA community, its many achievements, and the LGBTQA students who are graduating - both undergrads and grads.

 Each year, we like to thank LGBTQA students, staff, and faculty who have had a positive impact on the LGBTQA community or UVM itself by giving out eight awards.
 During the nomination period which begins in February and ends early March, community members can nominate someone to be considered by the Awards Committee to receive an award.
 Descriptions of the awards are located at the bottom of this page and the nomination form can be filled out and submitted here (http://go.uvm.edu/rainbowawards).

 We also honor LGBTQA students who are graduating with a rainbow stole and graduation certificate.
 Over 400 students have received rainbow stoles since the tradition was established in 2002, and we plan on congratulating many more students in the future.
 Faculty, staff, students, alums, and families of graduating students can reserve their spot during the RSVP period here (http://go.uvm.edu/rainbowgraduation).

 We often invite guest speakers to deliver remarks; sharing their experiences and insight with the community.
-Check out Dr. John Krowka's '75 speech during the 2016 Rainbow Graduation and Bill Meezan's '67 speech during the 2012 ceremony.
+Check out Dr. John Krowka's '75 speech during the 2016 Rainbow Graduation and Bill Meezan's '67 speech (Part 1 and Part 2) during the 2011 ceremony.

 We post photos of the events to our Flickr and Facebook pages each year.
 Be sure to check out the albums through our social media platforms by visiting http://go.uvm.edu/lgbtqaconnect.
 Check out a selection of photos from years past below.